The Humane Experience

-One such organization is New York, N.Y.-based Sustainable Table.
+One such organization is New York-based Sustainable Table.
 Through its website, www.sustainabletable.com, the organization seeks to educate American consumers about sustainably raised food.
 “We try to be comprehensive without being overly technical,” explains Senior Policy Advisor Chris Hunt about the site.

-Sustainable Table’s satellite website at www.eatwellguide.org contains information on a variety of issues related to sustainability, such as rBGH and hormone use, the benefits of sustainability and more.
+Sustainable Table’s satellite website, www.eatwellguide.org, contains information on a variety of issues related to sustainability, such as rBGH and hormone use, the benefits of sustainability, and more.

 The guide can be a valuable resource for retailers seeking sustainable suppliers, notes Hunt.
-Grocers, who as Hunt says, “make a really honest effort to offer sustainable products,” are invited to contact the organization to be considered for inclusion in the guide.
-Currently, the Eatwell Guide database includes 25,000 farms, ranches, grocery stores and restaurants.
+Grocers that, as Hunt puts it, “make a really honest effort to offer sustainable products,” can contact the organization to be considered for inclusion in the guide.
+Currently, the “Eat Well Guide” database includes 25,000 farms, ranches, grocery stores and restaurants.

 American Grassfed Association